 - IEFP – Institute of Employment and Vocational Training (only available in Portuguese)

 - RE9 - 9 advantages to Rehabilitate in Lisbon (only available in Portuguese)

 - YEN Portugal - Young Entrepreneurs Networkers

 - Programa Energia de Portugal (only available in Portuguese)

 - Ideaspace (University of Cambridge)

 - APBA – Portuguese Association of Business Angels

-- FNABA – National Federation of Business Angels (available only in Portuguese)
+- FNABA – National Federation of Business Angels (only available in Portuguese)

-- IAPMEI – State Agency for Competitiveness and Innovation (available only in Portuguese)
+- IAPMEI– State Agency for Competitiveness and Innovation (only available in Portuguese)

-- Iniciativa Lisboa - Lisbon Municipality (available only in Portuguese)
+- Iniciativa Lisboa - Lisbon Municipality (only available in Portuguese)

-- Entrepreneur Platform - AIP (available only in Portuguese)
+- Entrepreneur Platform - AIP (only available in Portuguese)

 Some other public and private institutions engaged in promoting and supporting researchers' and entrepreneurs' initiatives in various fields of activity:

 - Acredita Portugal (only available in Portuguese)